floriancapelle/jquery-tiny-layer/README.md

 ## Install

-- Download latest release
+Download latest release and place the css and js files in the corresponding directories.

-Just add a link to the css file in your `<head>`:
+Add a link to the css file in your `<head>`:
 ```html
 <link rel="stylesheet" href="css/jquery.tiny-layer.css"/>
 ```